-Director: Leigh Whannell
+Director – Leigh Whannell

 Release Date: February 2020

-This time The Invisible Man follows Cecilia (Moss) as she attempts to escapes an abusive relationship and while taking shelter at a friend’s house discovers her ex has died of an apparent suicide.
-Sadly, however, not everything is as it seems and Cecilia has to prove that not only is her ex not dead but he has found a way to turn himself invisible and continue to torment her into coming back to him.
+This time The Invisible Man follows Cecilia (Moss) as she attempts to escape an abusive relationship and while taking shelter at a friend’s house discovers her ex has died of an apparent suicide.
+Sadly, however, not everything is as it seems and Cecilia has to prove that not only is her ex not dead but he has turned himself invisible and continues to torment her into coming back to him.

 This film starts off with a tension-filled escape from the house that had become a prison for Cecilia and from that point you know how much this film relies upon is going to rely on Elisabeth Moss’s ability to give a convincing performance even all by herself and her she delivers, producing an emotionally charged performance, that’s filled with trauma and never lets you escape the fear and foreboding that’s almost suffocating at time.

 From the very first shot of waves crashing on the shore, I knew that the cinematography and directing was going to be something special and I wasn’t disappointed.
 The way the camera is used throughout is extremely enjoyable, panning across an empty area in a room to trick your mind into thinking though someone might be standing there and if you look hard enough you might just see, it’s probably the best use of negative space I have seen in a long time, while the excellent sound work helps to give the audience and the characters and overbearing feeling.

-In the end, The Invisible Man is great for a multitude of reasons, a couple of which I can’t mention due to them not wanting to spoil the film, however, I found myself engrossed in this films from start to finish, the acting by Moss was outstanding, directing was perfect and the story was not only updated for the modern age but excels at it.
+In the end, The Invisible Man is great for a multitude of reasons, a couple of which I can’t mention due to them not wanting to spoil the film, however, I found myself engrossed in this film from start to finish, the acting by Moss was outstanding, directing was perfect and the story was not only updated for the modern age but excels at it.